Helping Scholars Work with Research Data

 A New Era of Academic Publishing

-These formal CORPUS publications are intended to meet the standards required for academic promotion.
-They are overseen by an editorial board consisting of leading scholars in a range of fields.
-The University of Chicago Press is represented on the board and provides guidance concerning best practices for academic publishing and peer review.
+CORPUS publications are overseen by an editorial board consisting of leading scholars in a range of fields.
+The University of Chicago Press is represented on the CORPUS editorial board and provides guidance concerning best practices for academic publishing and peer review.

 The CORPUS staff currently support the research of several hundred scholars and scientists across the disciplines of the humanities, the social sciences, and the natural sciences.
 New projects and publications are welcome.
 For more information or to arrange a consultation, send email to corpus@uchicago.edu.